2022 VC Human Capital Survey

 Venture capital diversity, equity, and inclusion

-Venture Forward, NVCA’s 501(c)(3) nonprofit supporting organization, conducts on-going research on diversity, equity and inclusion in the venture ecosystem through the VC Human Capital Survey.
+Venture Forward, NVCA’s 501(c)(3) nonprofit supporting organization, conducts on-going research on diversity, equity, and inclusion (DEI) in the venture ecosystem through the VC Human Capital Survey.
+To stay up to date on the Survey and other DEI initiatives and resources, sign up for Venture Forward communications.

 The survey collects firm demographic information for each employee at VC firms.
 Additionally, the survey collects information regarding firm talent management practices and DEI programs.

-NVCA, Venture Forward, and Deloitte will be surveying active U.S.-based VC firms for the fourth edition of the Survey in August and September 2022.
+NVCA, Venture Forward, and Deloitte surveyed active U.S.-based VC firms for the fourth edition of the Survey in August and September 2022.
+Survey results will be released in early 2023.

 The 2022 VC Human Capital Survey is a component of the NVCA and Venture Forward #VCHumanCapital Pledge.
-We invite all active U.S. VC firms committed to advancing DEI and in participating in the survey to sign the pledge.
+130+ VC firms have signed the pledge to show their commitment to the Survey and to advancing DEI in the industry.

 What is the VC Human Capital Survey?